cltl/python-for-text-analysis/Final-Assignment/README.md

 * What took the largest amount of time? (try to keep track of this)
 * What would you do differently next time?

+Note that these questions also serve to guide you through your project.
+Keep them in mind, and take notes as you progress.
+We also encourage you to discuss these points with your fellow students, even before the final presentation.
 In terms of format, you can choose any kind of presentation that you like (powerpoint, notebook, web demo, ...).

 ## Grading